ajin40/Python-hiPSC-ABM/README.md

 Additionally, the name and mode can be passed at the command line by using options (without the parentheses).
-This avoids the text-based GUI.
+This avoids the text-based GUI altogether.
 ```
 $ python run.py -n (name) -m (mode)
 ```